 Rectangular Basket: the perfect workhorse: larger 18x12x4 in. size is big enough so only one trip from garden to kitchen is necessary.

 These incredibly rugged but lightweight baskets are handwoven from grain-cut white oak splints with well-balanced, securely anchored drop handles.
 They have a natural beauty that increases with age and they provide decades of reliable service.

 These traditional oak baskets are sturdy enough to put over your arm and then load up with a bounty of tomatoes or potatoes, heavy squashes, cabbages, or soil encrusted carrots and beets and, best of all, you can wash the produce clean right in the basket.
 We also always carry these baskets when snipping fresh herbs or cutting fresh flowers like zinnias, cosmos, and roses to make bouquets.

 We think of these sturdy, graceful baskets as practical folk art, and have used them happily in our trial garden for well over 20 years.
 We never go out to pick anything without one of these old friends in hand and are glad to share them here.
 These baskets are not inexpensive, but they are really worth the price for their beauty, grace and durability.

-Please note: Baskets are handmade to order.
-Allow 4-6 weeks for fabrication and delivery.
+Please note: Baskets ship directly from the vendor.
+Allow 2 weeks for delivery.
 Sorry, we cannot ship to Canada.
 Please provide a street address for delivery; we cannot ship baskets to a PO Box.

 Photos of basket making process